CouncilofLorien/counciloflorien.github.io/docs/cards/R/river.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > ***Playable on a site.*** A company without a Ranger that has moved to this site this turn must do nothing during its site phase.
+> > ***Playable on a site.*** A company without a ranger that has moved to this site this turn must do nothing during its site phase.
 Discard at the end of the turn.
 > >
 > > {: .fs-3 }
 > > _“I don't know what river it was, a rushing red one, swollen with the ruins of the last few days, that came down from the hills and mountains...”_ ***---&#65279;Hob***